Reading guide

 Hold an itinerant trade card

-To do business on the road in France, you need to comply with certain regulatory requirements.
+To operate a travelling sales business in France, it is essential to comply with certain regulatory requirements.

 Who needs an itinerant trade card?

-The “carte de commerçant ambulant” (itinerant merchant’s card) is compulsory for all non-sedentary professionals, whether craftsmen, shopkeepers or micro-entrepreneurs, who travel outside their commune of professional domicile to carry out their activity.
+The “carte de commerçant ambulant” (itinerant merchant’s card) is compulsory for all non-sedentary professionals, whether craftsmen, shopkeepers or micro-entrepreneurs,who travel outside their commune of professional domicile to exercise their activity.

-This obligation also applies to professionals with fixed business premises, but who carry out part of their sales on the road.
+This obligation also applies to professionals with fixed business premises, but who make part of their sales on themove .

-On the other hand, if the activity is limited to the commune in which the company is domiciled, or if the trader travels to his customers’ homes, as is the case for certain trades such as bread or grocery rounds in rural areas, home repairers or sales representatives, he is not required to hold it.
+On the other hand, if the activity is limited to the commune where the company isdomiciled , or if the trader goes to his customers’ homes, as is the case for certain trades such as bread or grocery rounds in rural areas, home repairers or sales representatives, he is not required to hold it.

 How do I obtain an itinerant trade card?

-The application must be made to the relevant Centre de Formalité des Entreprises (CFE):
+The application must be sent to Centre de Formalité des Entreprises (CFE):

 This online procedure requires you to fill in the Cerfa n°14022*02 form and send it to the appropriate CFE.